Mostly nonuniformly sectional expanding systems: Definitions and auxiliary results

 \begin{lemma}[Hyperbolic Lemma] Every compact invariant subset $\Gamma$ without equilibria contained in either a SH, or a ASH, or a MSH set is uniformly hyperbolic. \end{lemma} \begin{proof} See e.g.~\cite[Proposition 1.8]{MPP04} for SH sets; and~\cite[Theorem 2.2]{SmartinVivas20} for the ASH.
 For MSH non-singular set, cf. \cite[Theorem C]{Crovetal2020}. \end{proof}

-\subsubsection{Nonuniform sectional hyperbolicity}
+\subsection{Nonuniform sectional hyperbolicity}

 We recall the definition of (strong) nonuniform sectional hyperbolicity introduced in~\cite{ArbSal2011}, by one of the authors jointly with A. Arbieto, where we make a slight mosdification in the splitting dropping the domination condition.
-Just after this, we introduce new definition of weaker hyperbolicity of singular vector fields.
+Just after this, we introduce a new definition of weaker hyperbolicity of singular vector fields.

-\begin{definition}[non-uniform sectional hyperbolicity] Let the flow $X_t$ of a $C^1$ vector field $X$ be given and $f=X_\tau$ be the discrete time map for some given fixed $\tau>0$. \begin{enumerate} \item A periodic orbit $p$ of period $t(p)$ is \emph{nonuniformly sectional hyperbolic (NUSH)} if the orbit $\SO(p):\{X_t(p):0\le t\le t(p)\}$ admits a continuous $DX_t$-invariant dominated splitting $T_{\SO(p)}M= E \oplus F$ such that for some constant $\eta<0$
+\begin{definition}[non-uniform sectional hyperbolicity] Let the flow $X_t$ of a $C^1$ vector field $X$ be given and $f=X_\tau$ be the discrete time map for some given fixed $\tau>0$.
+A compact invariant subset $\Lambda \subset M$ is a \emph{nonuniformly sectional hyperbolic (NUSH)} set if \begin{enumerate}[(a)] \item there exists a continuous $DX_t$-invariant dominated splitting $T_{\Lambda}M= E \oplus F$; \item there exists $\eta < 0$ such that for any $p \in \Lambda$